 about

 Thomas Shorthouse is a London-based composer and producer hailing from West Yorkshire whose music has been heard across the UK, US, and Europe.
-Thomas’s music takes process-based cyclical structures and approaches them with a sense of the hypothetical.
-Often taking inspiration from visual art and internet culture, his music is characterised by its ability to be playful and feverish, yet sombre and obscured.
+In his music, Thomas attempts to balance process-based harmony and structure with influences from non-classical genres, often oscillating between the hyperreal and surreal, the feverish and sombre, and the playful and obscure.

 A scholar at the Royal College of Music, Thomas’ undergraduate studies have led him to